ikraamg/tripOptimiser/README.md

 A rails app and sorting algorithm that groups passengers together by area and ensures fleets are efficient.
 Each grouping should get a tag to show that it has an association with a grouping.
 There are both inbound (from home to work) and outbound (from work to home) trips.

 Geocoder was used with the google maps api to geocode the addresses.
-PostGIS was used to extend the postgres database to allow for geospacial types and functionality such as distance measurements.
+PostGIS was used to extend the postgres database to allow for geospacial types and functionality such as distance measurements while keeping the database perfomant.

+The algorithm works as follows:

+- Bookings with the same locations grouped (Inbound);
+- Bookings with the same destination  grouped (Outbound);
+- Bookings with the same time slots within inboung/outbound grouped;
+- To ensure vehicles are not sent far out for only one booking, the algorithm starts the grouping from the furthest location and works its way in;
+- Once the furthest booking is selected, the next booking within a 15km radius, closest to the currently selected booking is selected with it.
+Else the currently selected is grouped on its own.
+- Bookings are iterated through the data until all bookings are sorted into a trip ‘groupings’.

 <!-- CONTROL'S -->
 ## Built With